Eastern Area Soccer League

 5. Referees:

 a.
-Paid officials will be used for all League and Tournament Games.
+Paid officials will be used for all League games.

-7. When issued a Yellow card the removed player can go back into the game after a minimum of 2 minutes after the next substitution
+7. When issued a Yellow card the removed player can go back into the game on the next substitution.

 8. Spectators and Fans: